pemcg/manageiq-automation-howto-guide/chapter15/customising_vm_provisioning.md

 end
 ```

+The scripts are also available [here](https://github.com/pemcg/cloudforms-automation-howto-guide/tree/master/chapter15/scripts)

 #### Step 4

-Now we edit our copied _Provision VM from Template_ State Machine Instance to add the AddDisk and StartVM Instance URIs to the appropriate steps:
+Now we edit our copied `Provision VM from Template` State Machine Instance to add the `AddDisk` and `StartVM` Instance URIs to the appropriate steps:
 <br> <br>

 ![screenshot](images/screenshot18.png?)